Shicheng-Guo/BIS180L_web/assignments/Assignment_1_SA_template.md

 at random?
 (Perform some shuffled alignments to get an idea of what the random expectation is).

-__12.__ How many Z-scores away from the mean is the best alignment?
+__12.__ How many [Z-scores](https://www.statisticshowto.datasciencecentral.com/probability-and-statistics/z-score/) away from the mean is the best alignment?
+If you know how to use R to do this, great.
+If not you will learn in the next couple of weeks.
+In the meantime, you can use an online calculator to calculate the mean and sd of your alignments.  [mean](https://goodcalculators.com/statistics-calculator-graph-generator/) [sd](https://goodcalculators.com/standard-deviation-calculator/) [Z](https://goodcalculators.com/z-score-calculator/)

 __13.__ Briefly discuss the statistical and biological significance of your results.